-&lt;sup>5 Queue Assist (p.
+Queue Assist (p.
 204) (in cars with automatic gearbox) can operate in the range of 0-200 km/h.

-NOTE: The illustration is schematic - details may vary depending on car model.
+6 NOTE: The illustration is schematic - details may vary depending on car model.

-The adaptive cruise control only warns of vehicles which the radar sensor has detected.
-Hence the warning may not be given, or it may be given with a certain delay.
+The adaptive cruise control only warns of vehicles which its radar sensor has detected - hence a warning may not be given, or it may be given with a certain delay.
 Do not wait for a warning without braking when so required.